-Rockwell Hall of Science, which houses the Department of Physics and some laboratories for the Departments of Biology and Chemistry, has been extensively renovated with modern teaching laboratories and multimedia classrooms.
-Major instrumentation includes an Automated DNA Sequencer, and Real Time Quantitative Polymerase Chain

-Reaction (PCR) Thermocycler.
+Rockwell Hall of Science, which houses the Department of Physics, the Department of Exercise Science and some laboratories for the Departments of Biology and Chemistry, has been extensively renovated with modern teaching laboratories and multimedia classrooms.
+Major instrumentation includes an Automated DNA Sequencer, and Real Time Quantitative Polymerase Chain Reaction (PCR) Thermocycler.
 Facilities also exist to support computational physics and chemistry, database searching/serving, and molecular visualization.